NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - Justin Herbert, QB, Oregon

-Herbert has the measurement (6-6, 236 kilos) and underrated athleticism that is best for a workforce needing to look to its QB future past Jacoby Brissett.
-Though Herbert is environment friendly and mentally robust, there are occasions when he can go right into a hunch together with his decision-making, forcing throws out of overconfidence.
-With good NFL teaching, nonetheless, he can reside as much as being a prototypical celebrity, indicators he confirmed on the Senior Bowl.
-Frank Reich would have a robust affect on him.
+Herbert has the measurement (6-6, 236 kilos) and underrated athleticism that is ideally suited for a crew needing to look to its QB future past Jacoby Brissett.
+Though Herbert is environment friendly and mentally powerful, there are occasions when he can go right into a droop together with his decision-making, forcing throws out of overconfidence.
+With good NFL teaching, nonetheless, he can stay as much as being a prototypical celebrity, indicators he confirmed on the Senior Bowl.
+Frank Reich would have a powerful affect on him.

 14. Tampa Bay Buccaneers (7-9)